Finding the Best Places to Retire Since 2006!

 Climate: Summers are cool with temperatures in the 70s and 80s.
 Winter temperatures are in the teens, 20s and 30s.
 On average, the area receives 45 inches of rain and 68 inches of snow each year.
 The elevation is 2,061 feet above sea level.

 At Least One Hospital Accepts Medicare Patients?
-No. The closest hospital that accepts Medicare patients is 25 miles away in Williamsport.
-Eagles Mere Medical Associates is about 90 minutes away and specializes in geriatric medicine.
+No. The closest hospital that accepts Medicare patients is 19 miles away in Towanda.
+A small medical center is eight miles away in LaPorte.

 At Least One Hospital Accredited by Joint Commission?
-No. The closest accredited hospital is 25 miles away in Williamsport (and it is a Primary Stroke Center).
+No. The closest accredited hospital is in Towanda, about 19 miles away.

 Public Transit: No